danlentz/clj-uuid/README.md

 anywhere, in any language, on any platform.

-That having been said, this library intends to present a slightly more comfortable public interface that places slightly more priority on convenient DWIM semantics at the cost of somewhat less emphasis on low level performance optimizations.
+That having been said, this library intends to present a slightly more comfortable public interface that places a little more priority on convenient DWIM semantics at the cost of somewhat less emphasis on low level performance optimizations.
 Since this library is built as an extension to the standard java.util.UUID class whose implementation